Does Your Dog Really Love That Activity?

 Adding to that stress are often equipment such as wheelchairs and large strollers and bicycles that most dogs don’t see in the quantities that are visible at such events.
 Over-enthusiastic children, exhausted parents and lowered stress thresholds make these events a perfect storm waiting to happen.

-Parades are probably the worst place to take a dog, outside of a dog park.
+Parades and festivals are probably the worst place to take a dog, outside of a dog park.
 Loud instruments, fireworks, gunshots, large unusual looking silhouettes and loud speakers can all combine to cause a trigger stacking episode like never before seen.
 Dogs get frightened and startled and leashes are often not held tightly enough and then you have a lost dog alone in a crowd that does nothing to instill a feeling of safety.

 It is important to note that there absolutely are dogs who enjoy many of these things.
 But it’s equally important to note that the humans who parent the dogs that attend any and all of the activities mentioned and any that I missed, should take it upon themselves to learn enough about dog body language and communication to know the difference between the two.
 Even dogs who love the activities that they participate in can have an off day and not be up to attending at times.
 The important thing is to know your dog and to know how to communicate effectively with him or her.
 Communication is a two way street and your dog depends on you to get what he or she says to you.
 You are their safety.